-Certified organic bird food formula for medium to large parrots
+Certified organic bird food formula for small to medium parrots

 Serve for special needs, or during recovery periods, weaning, & breeding

-Discover just how healthy your bird can be with Harrison's High Potency foods.
+Discover just how healthy your bird can be with Harrison's High Potency pelleted foods.
 Premium, certified organic avian diet for birds requiring critical nutrition in times of transition.
-Serve this delicious veterinary-formulated diet during periods of healing, weaning, breeding, molting, or when switching from seed exclusive diets.
-African greys, large macaws, Queen of Bavaria conures and other medium to large parrots will also benefit year round.
-Formulated to protect your bird from artificial preservatives with only course ground sunflower seeds, barley, soybeans, peanuts, green peas, lentils, corn, rice, alfalfa, spirulina, and other wholesome ingredients.
+Serve this delicious veterinary-formulated diet during periods of healing, weaning, breeding, molting, or when switching from seed-exclusive diets.
+Conures, lories, quakers, cockatiels, lovebirds and other small to medium parrots will also benefit year round.
+Formulated to protect your bird from artificial preservatives with only course-ground sunflower seeds, barley, soybeans, peanuts, green peas, lentils, corn, rice, alfalfa, spirulina, and other wholesome ingredients.
 The only high potency avian diet so nutritious, little or no supplementation is required!
-Resealable package.
+1lb. resealable package.

 Click on "More Information" for feeding directions, ingredients, and label indications.